thatsmidnight/thatsmidnight/README.md

 ## Contact?

-You can reach me through the following channels:
+You can reach me through the following channel(s):

 - 📧 Email: `thatsmidnight@thatsmidnight.com`